It used to mean long days lying in the shade, listening to the distant hum of a lawn mower, waiting for Christmas and then school.

-- Pick you vegetables.
+- Pick your vegetables.
 Vegetables good for skewering include capsicum, zucchini, eggplant, mushrooms, onion and tomato.
 You could also use pineapple pieces for the sweet and sour pork.
-Cut your vegetables into bite sized pieces, large enough so that they don’t cook long before the meat does.
+Cut your vegetables into bite-sized pieces, large enough so that they don’t cook long before the meat does.

 Chicken wings are another favourite.
 Super cheap, everyone loves a chicken wing.

 Marinade overnight and then throw in the oven or on the BBQ for a cheap crowd-pleaser.

 Before marinating your wings cut them into drumettes and wingettes.
 This makes them easier to cook and eat.
 To separate the wings, cut the tip off the wing at the joint (save that for the stock pot), and then cut through the remaining joint to create two-piece.
 Here’s a video that shows you how to do it easily.